Skip to content

 Scaled Engineering Organizations

-Grew engineering teams across multiple companies while raising — not diluting — the talent bar, with hiring systems that scaled as fast as headcount.
+Grew engineering teams across multiple companies while raising, not diluting, the talent bar, with hiring systems that scaled as fast as headcount.

 80%